-Ashley has more than a decade of experience in the healthcare industry, designing and implementing new processes across the revenue cycle, including patient access, case management, health information management, billing, collections, self-pay collections, denials management and vendor management.
+Ashley specializes in designing and implementing new processes across the revenue cycle, including patient access, case management, health information management, billing, collections, self-pay collections, denials management and vendor management.
 Her clients include pediatric centers, large multifacility health systems and academic health centers.

 Throughout her career, Ashley has: